ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 You'll have the chance to work with the ordering property hands-on shortly.

 Let's look at our Shark family in the language of code.
+The biggest change here, of course, will be that indexing will start at `0`, like computers like.

 ## View an `Array` in Ruby